How to Set Up Docker in Proxmox (LXC/VM)

 • Post category:Proxmox

-Why Use an LXC Container for Docker in Proxmox?
+Should You Use a VM or LXC for Docker in Proxmox?

-How to Set Up Docker Containers in Proxmox
+How to Set Up Docker on a Virtual Machine (VM) in Proxmox

-The process below will utilize an LXC container and Debian 11 for Docker containers in Proxmox, however, you can really use any distribution that you’d like.
+The process below will utilize an LXC container and Ubuntu 22.04, however, you can really use any distribution that you’d like.

-1. Log in to Proxmox, select the storage location where you’d like to store the container template, select CT Templates, then select Templates.
+1. Log in, select the storage location where you’d like to store the container template, select CT Templates, then select Templates.

 2. Search for Ubuntu, then select ubuntu-22.04 and Download.
 For the operating system, you can realistically select any Debian-based OS (I used to use Debian), but I’ve found the performance of Ubuntu to be significantly better.